 Pupils are assessed using age-related expectations.
 This is done in a variety of ways e.g. through written activities, role play, art work, discussion.
-Progress is tracked using Pupil Asset (from October 2021).
+Progress is tracked using our Foundation/RE assessment grids that are completed at the end of each unit.
+Coverage can be tracked using Pupil Asset.